The United States and the Sultanate of Oman: Two Centuries of Friendship

 An Enduring Relationship

-Today, the United States and Oman continue to have permanent diplomatic missions in their respective capitals with official delegations regularly visiting both countries; U.S. Secretary of State John Kerry visited Oman most recently in November of 2016.
+Today, the United States and Oman continue to have permanent diplomatic missions in their respective capitals with official delegations regularly visiting both countries.
 The friendship and relationship between the United States and Oman continues with a bilateral Free Trade Agreement, signed in 2006 and put into effect in 2009, promoting trade and investment in both countries.
-In 2016, U.S. Secretary of State John Kerry and Minister Responsible for Foreign Affairs Yousuf bin Alawi bin Abdullah signed the U.S.-Oman Science and Technology Cooperation Agreement further expanding bilateral cooperation.
+In 2016, the United States and Oman signed the U.S.-Oman Science and Technology Cooperation Agreement further expanding bilateral cooperation.

-During his most recent visit to the Sultanate of Oman, Secretary Kerry spoke highly of the long and storied friendship between our two nations.
+Recent visits by the Secretary of State and other U.S. government leaders highlight the long and storied friendship between our two nations.
 We look forward to many more years of cooperation and collaboration on the important issues that impact both of our countries.

 You can find more details on the relationship between the United States and the Sultanate of Oman at the following pages: